-In July 2021, PCT reached an agreement with The Augusta Economic Development Authority to build its first U.S. cluster facility in Augusta, Georgia (the "Augusta Facility").
-PCT expects the approximately 200-acre location to represent the Company's first "cluster site," where up to eight production lines are expected to have UPR resin production capacity of approximately 1 billion pounds per year.
-When fully operational, each purification line at the Augusta Facility is expected to have annual production capacity of approximately 130 million pounds of UPR resin.
+In July 2021, PCT reached an agreement with The Augusta Economic Development Authority ("AEDA") to build its first U.S. multi-site facility in Augusta, Georgia (the "Augusta Facility").
+PCT expects the approximately 200-acre location to represent the Company's first "multi-site facility," where up to eight production lines are expected to collectively have UPR resin production capacity of approximately 1 billion pounds per year.
+When fully operational, each purification line at the Augusta Facility is expected to have annual production capacity of approximately 130 million pounds of PureCycle Technologies, Inc. UPR resin.
+PureCycle has allocated 40% of the Augusta Facility output to existing customers and expects that additional offtake agreements will close throughout the remainder of the year.